From enjoying sunrise at Uluru to walking the base of this iconic monolith, here’s our list of best things to do in

 10) Spend Some Time in Kings Canyon

 Kings Canyon is located 324km north of Uluru in Watarrka National Park and features a rim walk showcasing the iconic Australian outback landscape of the Northern Territory.

 This 6km circuit walk offers spectacular views of the gorge, weaves through marvellous sandstone rock domes known as the ‘lost city’ and dips briefly into a picturesque oasis aptly named the Garden of Eden.

 The start of Kings Canyon is by far the most challenging part with 500 steep steps.
 But the rim walk mellows out as you make your way around the Kings Canyon Rim and is well worth the views!

 Allow up to 3-4 hours to return and, as for all walks in outback Australia, midday temperatures can sky rocket, so be sure to get an early start and pack plenty of water!

 If you prefer to go on a day trip to this area of Watarrka National Park, then you can book the highest rated one in the area right here.

 Uluru Travel Guide

 Now that you know what to do in Uluru, let’s explore the best places to stay and eat to help you make your plans when you visit.

-Best Accomodation – Where to Stay in Uluru
+Best Accommodation – Where to Stay in Uluru

-While there is no where to stay in Uluru National park itself, there is a good variety of places in the local township Yalara.
-Let’s explore the different options of where to stay when visiting Uluru.
+While there is nowhere to stay in Uluru National Park itself, there is a good variety of places in the local township Yalara.
+Also note that there aren’t really any budget options out here because it’s so remote.
+You can camp, or stay at one of these nice accommodations in Uluru.

-Sit back and cool off in the pool, squeeze in an air conditioned work out, or just enjoy a drink at the bar after a long day exploring Uluru.
+Sit back and cool off in the pool or just enjoy a drink at the bar after a long day exploring Uluru.